Hoarding

 Help with hoarding

 Hoarding disorder is a mental health condition which usually means that someone keeps a lot of items in their home and can struggle with getting rid of them.
-In serious cases this can interfere with their everyday living too, making it difficult to access and use rooms in their home.
+In serious cases, this can interfere with everyday living too, making it difficult to access and use rooms at home.
+Lots of items in your home can increase your fire risk, as it provides additional fuel for a fire to burn and spread quickly.
+If you would struggle to get out of your home in an emergency, it also means that the emergency services would struggle to get in.

 If you'd like to know how we can help support you with hoarding, get in touch with us.